Academic Support and Learning Resource Center FAQs

 I heard that JFK University uses APA citation style.
 What is that and can you help me learn it?

-JFK University mostly uses APA, which stands for the American Psychological Association.
-The Academic Support Center provides a truncated guidebook that explains the basic APA guidelines and reviews other issues such as paraphrasing, formatting and grammar.
+Most programs at the University use American Psychological Association (APA) citation style.
+The Learning Resource Centers provide a guidebook that explains the basic APA guidelines and reviews other issues such as paraphrasing, formatting, and grammar.
 Copies are available online, at our Centers and in campus libraries.
 We also offer workshops on APA style each quarter.
-Check flyers for specifics
+Check flyers and our webpages for specifics

 Is it okay to tape our sessions?

-Most definitely.
+Yes.
 Many of us discover what we want to say while we're talking and then forget our ideas when we sit down to write.
-If this sounds like you, pick up a tape recorder and feel free to bring it in with you.
+If this sounds like you, feel free to bring a tape recorder in with you.

 I have so many papers and so little time.
 Can you help me organize my time?